DevExpress-Examples/wpf-scheduler-apply-end-user-restrictions/Readme.md

 ### Define Restricted Interval

-The restricted interval covers the lunch break (12:00–13:00):
+The restricted interval covers the lunch break time (12:00–13:00):

 ```csharp
 TimeInterval lunchTime = new TimeInterval(DateTime.Today.AddHours(12), TimeSpan.FromHours(1));
 ```

-The helper method returns `false` if any part of the selected interval overlaps with the restricted time range:
+The `IsIntervalAllowed` method returns `false` if any part of the selected interval overlaps with the restricted time range:

 ```csharp
 private bool IsIntervalAllowed(TimeInterval interval) {